MatOwl/SPERL/README.md

 Our PI step draws directly on [Lesmana and Pun, 2021]'s characterization of equilibrium by greedy action selection, summarized in Algorithm 3.

 **Remark** The convergence of Algorithm 3 to equilibrium is guaranteed by [Lesmana and Pun, 2021] when line 8-9 implemented with full sweeps over all possible $x, a, x', a'$.
 Without full sweeps (in the sample-based case), convergence results are only present for PE by [Tamar et al., 2016].
-As both results do not extend trivially to our case, the convergence of {\tt MVarSPERL} remains open.
+As both results do not extend trivially to our case, the convergence of Algorithm 3 remains open.

 ![Images](graph/readmeFigure/algo2.png)